bulletmark/pkglog/README.md

-## PKGLOG - Linux utility to output list of changed packages
+## PKGLOG - Linux utility to output concise log of package changes
 [![PyPi](https://img.shields.io/pypi/v/pkglog)](https://pypi.org/project/pkglog/)
 [![AUR](https://img.shields.io/aur/version/pkglog)](https://aur.archlinux.org/packages/pkglog/)

-This is a Linux command line utility to output a list of packages installed, removed, upgraded, or downgraded.
+This is a Linux command line utility to output a concise list of packages installed, removed, upgraded, downgraded, or reinstalled.
 It should be able to parse package log formats used by the common Linux distributions.
 Example output is shown below.

 ![screenshot](https://user-images.githubusercontent.com/217011/195960110-02a43a1c-366a-4e61-9372-10c4f1f4c55f.png)